-Department, shall ensure that all community assets are appropriately recorded and valued in terms of the municipality's policies.
-PROPERTY, General PLANT AND Housing Assets have their origin from housing units EQUIPMENT: erected in terms of the Housing Act, funded from loans HOUSING ASSETS granted by Government and comprise of rental stock or selling stock not held for capital gain.
+PROPERTY, PLANT General AND Housing Assets have their origin from housing units EQUIPMENT: erected in terms of the Housing Act, funded from loans HOUSING ASSETS granted by Government and comprise of rental stock or selling stock not held for capital gain.
 Policy Housing assets are valued at cost less accumulated depreciation and accumulated impairment losses.
 Depreciation shall be charged against such assets over their expected useful lives.
-Housing Assets shall be recorded under the following main categories; ☐ Rental Schemes; and ☐ Selling Schemes.
+Housing Assets shall be recorded under the following main categories; Rental Schemes; and Selling Schemes.
 Procedures and Rules The CFO, in consultation with the Heads of Department, shall ensure that all housing assets are appropriately recorded and valued in terms of the municipality's policies.

-PROPERTY, General PLANT AND Other Assets include a variety of assets that are of EQUIPMENT: indirect benefit to the communities they serve.
-These OTHER ASSETS assets include office equipment, furniture and fittings, computer equipment, bins and containers, emergency equipment, motor vehicles, plant and equipment.
-Policy Other assets are stated at cost less accumulated depreciation and accumulated impairment losses. depreciation and accumulated impairment losses.
+PROPERTY, PLANT General AND Other Assets include a variety of assets that are of EQUIPMENT: OTHER indirect benefit to the communities they serve.
+These ASSETS assets include office equipment, furniture and fittings, computer equipment, bins and containers, emergency equipment, motor vehicles, plant and equipment.
+Policy Other assets are stated at cost less accumulated depreciation and accumulated impairment losses.

 Depreciation shall be charged against such assets over

 their expected useful lives.
 Other assets are not

 revalued.

-Other Assets shall be recorded under the following
+Other Assets shall be recorded under the following main

-main categories;
+categories;

-☐ Bins and Containers;
+□ Bins and Containers;

-☐ Emergency Equipment;
+Emergency Equipment;

-☐ Furniture and Fittings;
+□ Furniture and Fittings;

-☐ Computer Equipment;
+🗌 Computer Equipment;

-☐ Motor Vehicles;
+□ Motor Vehicles;

-☐ Office Equipment;
+□ Office Equipment;

-☐ Plant and Equipment;
+Plant and Equipment;

-☐ Specialised Vehicles;
+Specialised Vehicles;

-□Other Assets as indicated in the Municipality's
+\Box Other Assets as indicated in the Municipality's

 accounting policy.

 Procedures and Rules

-The CFO, in consultation with the Heads of
+The CFO, in consultation with the Heads of Department,

-Department, shall ensure that all other assets are
+shall ensure that all other assets are appropriately

-appropriately recorded in terms of the municipality's
+recorded in terms of the municipality's

 policies.

-MINOR ASSETS General

-(CAPITAL ASSETS Minor Assets comprise movable assets not capitalised

-BELOW in terms of the threshold policy of the municipality.

-APPROVED They are not capitalised for the number of assets

-THRESHOLD) compared to their value does not warrant the complex

-procedures applicable to asset management, rendering a

-manageable asset register by concentrating on what is

-material and significant to the municipality's operation.

-Policy

-Minor assets shall be expensed in the Statement of

-Financial Performance and not be capitalised.
+MINOR ASSETS General (CAPITAL ASSETS Minor Assets comprise movable assets not capitalised BELOW APPROVED in terms of the threshold policy of the municipality.
+They THRESHOLD) are not capitalised for the number of assets compared to their value does not warrant the complex procedures applicable to asset management, rendering a manageable asset register by concentrating on what is material and significant to the municipality's operation.
+Policy Minor assets shall be expensed in the Statement of Financial Performance and not be capitalised.